benkongfc/wordpress-hyper/README.md

 # wordpress-hyper
 Get all power of wordpress, one project for both App and SEO!
 It is using the mustache engine of PHP and Javascript.
-When the php detects search engine, it runs server rendering otherwise it runs client side rendering.
-It is the main framework of firstclasstripreview.com.au.
+When the php detects search engine, it runs server rendering, otherwise it runs client side rendering.
+It is the main framework of http://firstclasstripreview.com.au.

 #License
 GPL